 Thanksgiving Day Parade

-A look behind the scenes of the Macy's
+time ever look behind the scenes of the Macy's

 Thanksgiving Day Parade from an LP operational

-perspective.
-Giving you a look at the complexity of coordinating
+will give you a look at the complexity of coordinating

-large-scale national events with law enforcement and the
+large scale national events with law enforcement and the

 measures taken by LP to protect the brand.

 The 86th Macy’s Thanksgiving Day Parade took place on

 Thursday, November 22nd 2012 at 9:00 am in New York